Zeba-Sultana/Sultana_etal_2022/4_Modeling_STASNet/README.md

 Documented in various subfolders here are the input and major steps followed to achieve the above aims.

 * **Subfolder : 1_Modeling_Inputs_XX_XO**
- Input files that were common for both cell lines inlcude :
+ Input files used for modeling :
 (i) Network.tab : This file describes the network.
 It is a tab separated file where each link present in the network is described on one row - first column has the name of the outgoing node, followed by a tab and name of the incoming node in the second column.
 Initailly, Network.tab will enlist all the links present in the literature-derived netwrok.
 During the network extension procedure, the selected link is added to the Network.tab.
 (ii) BasalActivity.dat : File that enlists all nodes that are assumed to have basal signaling activity, which are all nodes except the ligands(Lif, Igf1,Fgf4,ActA and Bmp4)
 (iii) Suppl_Table_S4_XX_MIDAS.csv(for XX) and Suppl_Table_S4_XO_MIDAS.csv(for XO) : Results from systematic perturbation experimentas form the two cell lines in MIDAS format.